eead-csic-compbio/AlloSHP/README.md

 This mode requires the simple mode to be run before-hand, as it needs to read the list of valid loci contained in the logfile generated earlier.
+Note that this mode only makes sense when **at least two reference genomes are concatenated**.

 ### 3.1) Whole-genome alignments